jsolorzano734/journalClubPPSO/README.md

 > Files of interest.

-- [reading](https://github.com/jsolorzano734/journalClubPPSO/tree/main/reading) This folder contains the papers to read for meetings and [file 1](https://github.com/jsolorzano734/journalClubPPSO/blob/main/reading/How%20to%20read%20a%20paper%20worksheet%20SouthPF%2002092015.docx) and [file 2](https://github.com/jsolorzano734/journalClubPPSO/blob/main/reading/How%20to%20read%20a%20paper.pdf)) that provide guidance on how to read a paper.
+- [reading](https://github.com/jsolorzano734/journalClubPPSO/tree/main/reading) This folder contains the reading for each meeting and [file 1](https://github.com/jsolorzano734/journalClubPPSO/blob/main/reading/How%20to%20read%20a%20paper%20worksheet%20SouthPF%2002092015.docx) and [file 2](https://github.com/jsolorzano734/journalClubPPSO/blob/main/reading/How%20to%20read%20a%20paper.pdf) to provide guidance on how to read a paper.

 ### Upcoming meetings
 ---